Noise Resilience and Robust Convergence Guarantees for the Variational Quantum Eigensolver: Numerics

-We first simulated coherent errors.
-We did so by adding a Z rotation gate with constant parameter $\eta=\epsilon$ after each gate.
-We solved the VQE for perturbation levels ranging from $\epsilon=10^{-4}$ to $\epsilon=10^{-\frac{1}{2}}$. \\ Figure \ref{coherentplot} shows the results of our simulations.
+Figure \ref{coherentplot} shows the results of our simulations.
 In accordance to Theorem 1, we found that in all three cases the distance increases linearly with the perturbation level.
-Further, in our simulations, noisy algorithm initialized with the same initial parameters as their noiseless counterpart converge to a value that is close to the nominal solution, not only to the optimal subset. \\ Figure \ref{incoherentplot} shows the same behavior for incoherent errors.
+Further, in our simulations, noisy algorithm initialized with the same initial parameters as their noiseless counterpart converge to a value that is close to the noise-free solution, not only to the optimal subset.

+Figure \ref{incoherentplot} shows the same behavior for incoherent errors.
 We modeled incoherent errors with a bit flip quantum operation with probability $p=1-(\frac{1}{1+\epsilon})^\frac{1}{L}$.
-This guarantees we generate errors that lead to the desired perturbation level. \\ While Corollary 1 assumed that the perturbation observable $\tilde{O}$ is constant, it does depend on $\theta$ for all our simulations.
-Nevertheless, the optimization converges to a neighborhood of the nominal optimal parameter in all our simulations.
-This suggests that we could weaken the assumptions needed for our convergence result.
+This guarantees we generate errors that lead to the desired perturbation level.